vtex/faststore/docs/docs/reference/sdk/search/Overview.md

 }
 ```

-The idea here is to use the browser's URL to keep the state of the faceted search.
-Whenever a new facet is toggled, we navigate the user to this new URL, where the components will re-render, updating the UI.
+This example has two components: `Page` and `Checkbox`.

-This example has two components.
-One that is the page itself and a `Checkbox`.
-The page component uses `parseSearchState` for parsing the search state from the url and using the output into `SearchProvider`.
+The `Page` component parses the search state from the browser's URL using `parseSearchState` and provides the parsed output to the `SearchProvider` component.
+The `SearchProvider` wraps the entire page, providing the necessary context for the Faceted Search.

-Also, `Page` configures `SearchProvider` for displaying `12` products per page and creates an inline `onChange` function.
-This function is called whenever someone clicks on the `Checkbox`, and navigates the user to the new url with the facets applied.
+In this example, the inline `onChange` function defined for the `SearchProvider` component is called whenever someone selects the `Checkbox` to apply a new facet.
+This function uses the parsed output from `parseSearchState` to redirect users to the new URL corresponding to the recently applied facets.
+Also, the `itemsPerPage` prop is configured to make the `SearchProvider` display 12 products per page.

-For a full implementation, please refer to our official starters.
+For practical examples, please refer to our official starters.
 Also, you can find more examples and boundary conditions [in our tests.](https://github.com/vtex/faststore/tree/master/packages/sdk/test/search)